axiombio/test-vercel-builds/svelte/packages/blog/README.md

 # sv

-Here is a change in the front package's root directory.
+Here is a change in the blog package's root directory.

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).